$547,811Average Value$327Average Price per Sq Ft21Homes For Sale

 Making some St. Patrick's Day noise

 The neighborhood undergoes a transformation when carnival season hits.
 Mardi Gras events and parades occur on Magazine Street, which offers a taste of local traditions.
-But St. Patrick's Day is the real high watermark, which puts a spin on local parade traditions with the throwing of cabbage and potatoes instead of beads and moon pies.
-"On St Patrick's Day, I don't move my car," Walther says.
+But St. Patrick's Day is the real high-water mark, putting a spin on local parade traditions with the throwing of cabbage and potatoes instead of beads and moon pies.
+"On St. Patrick's Day, I don't move my car," Walther says.
 "You are inside of a box here when the parades start.
 I like that because it means the general public is on the other side, and you tend to see your neighbors on this side."

-Students attend charter schools across the city.
-The nearest public option is Benjamin Franklin Elementary and Middle School, which serves PreK through 8th grade students.
-For high school, or beginning in sixth grade, students attend the Sophie B. Wright Institute of Academic Excellence.
-Each school has a Niche score of C and C-plus, respectively.
+Students can attend charter schools across the city.
+The nearest public option is Benjamin Franklin Elementary and Middle School, which earns a C from Niche and serves prekindergarten through eighth-grade students.
+For high school, or beginning in sixth grade, students attend the C-plus-rated Sophie B. Wright Institute of Academic Excellence.

 At Benjamin Franklin Middle School students face challenges inside and outside of the classroom.